Summer Research Program

 - Designing Outcomes and Clinical Research Workshop (M17-504, Summer, 1 credit)

-Stipend: Students receive the equivalent to the current NIH predoctoral stipend level ($1,948 per month in 2016).
+Stipend: Students receive the equivalent to the current NIH predoctoral stipend level ($1,948 per month).

 Tuition: No tuition costs are associated with the required course work.

 Application: Applications to the CRTC Predoctoral Program TL1 – Summer are accepted online at crtc.wustl.edu.
-Applications open in late fall of each year, and close in early spring of the following year.
+Applications are due on February 20.
 Prospective trainees are responsible for completing all required steps of the application, admission and enrollment process.

 More Information: For more information, including specific application and course work requirements, please visit the program website at crtc.wustl.edu or contact: